reeselevine/qualcomm-issue/README.md

 ## Building

 Ensure you have the Android `ndk` installed.
-Then run `make android`, which will build a `armeabi-v7a` ABU (this can be changed in `Application.mk` if necessary.
+Then run `make android`, which will build a `armeabi-v7a` ABI (this can be changed in `Application.mk` if necessary.
 Push the resulting binary (`build/android/libs/armeabi-v7a/runner`) to the device using `adb`.
 Most devices let files be moved into `/data/local/tmp`.
 Make sure to transfer `qualcomm-shader.spv` as well.
 On the device, run `./runner` and use `adb logcat` to see the error.